1g0rrr/SimpleAutomation/README.md

 ### Run recording

-Difference with Lerobot is added warming up between episodes, so you can set robot to position other than "rest".
+-   The difference from Lerobot is added teleoperation between episodes.
+You can set robot to position other than "rest" befre recording.
 This is usefull to be able to switch between models in this position.

 ```
 python core/models_chain.py record \